bictorv/chaosnet-bridge/doc/CONVERSE.md

 If a "shortname" for the `host` is used, an attempt is made to expand the shortname into a fully qualified domain name.
 E.g., if `victor@up` is input, it will/should be expanded to `victor@UP.dfUpdate.SE`.

 The destination list can be edited using the `Edit destination menu` menu item, and cleared by the `Clear destination menu`.
+To remove the currently selected destination from the list, use `Remove current destination` from the Conversation menu.

 ### Message Input